Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Excitation of kinematic lopsidedness

-Lastly, we probe the persistence of the kinematic lopsidedness in the model \textbf{gSadE006ret33} where the merger happens at a very late epoch.
-Following the same methodology, we first construct the line-of-sight stellar velocity field, at $90 ^{\circ}$ angle of inclination.
-One such stellar velocity field shown in Fig.~\ref{fig:lopsided_kinematic} (see top right panel).
-We then extract the line-of-sight rotational velocity profile along the kinematic major-axis for the receding and the approaching parts separately.
-One such radial variation of the inclination-corrected line-of-sight rotational velocity ($V_{\rm los}/\sin(i)$) at $t =0.9 \Gyr$ is shown in Fig.~\ref{fig:lopsided_kinematic} (see bottom right panel) for the model \textbf{gSadE006ret33}.
-A prominent large-scale off-set in the line-of-sight rotational velocities at the receding and the approaching sides exists, similar to other minor merger models considered here.
-The main difference here is that, the kinematic lopsidedness persists till the end of the simulation run ($t = 3 \Gyr$) because of the increased epoch of interaction.
-Thus, a prolonged interaction with a satellite can drive a large-scale kinematic lopsidedness which sustains for a longer time-scale.
+Lastly, we probe the persistence of the kinematic lopsidedness in the model gSadE006ret33 where the merger happens at a very late epoch.
+Following the same methodology, we first construct the distributions of the azimuthal velocity ($v_{\phi}$) in the $x-y$ plane at $t = 0.85 \Gyr$ and $t = 3 \Gyr$.
+These are shown in Fig.~\ref{fig:lopsided_kinematic} (see bottom panels).
+A prominent large-scale asymmetry in the velocity distributions exists at $t = 0.85 \Gyr$, similar to other minor merger models considered here; thereby denoting the presence of a strong $m=1$ kinematic lopsidedness.
+The main difference here is that, the kinematic lopsidedness persists till the end of the simulation run ($t = 3 \Gyr$).
+We point out that, although an $m=1$ kinematic lopsidedness, excited by a pericenter passage of the satellite galaxy, is short-lived, the repeated pericenter passages in case of the model gSadE006ret33 would drive repeated short-lived kinematic lopsidedness phenomenon.